What Is Return Authorization?

 - Alternate names: Return materials authorization, return goods authorization, return to vendor

 If retailers didn't need to authorize the products they send back for credit, vendors could go bankrupt paying for retailers' mistakes.

 How Does Return Authorization Work?

-You will always have some products that just don't sell.
-Whatever the reason for it, dead inventory takes up needed space on the shelves in the stockroom and in the showroom.
-Plus, the longer a style sits on your shelves, the more a customer is going to notice it and think you are not getting fresh stuff in.
-It's amazing how the one "eyesore" of a product can give the impression that a whole collection is lacking.
+Even the most efficient retail businesses have some products that don't sell.
+That dead inventory takes up needed space on the shelves and in the stockroom.
+Plus, the longer a style sits on your shelves, the more a customer is going to notice it and think you are not getting fresh inventory.
 The best way to solve this problem is with an RA.

 Age of Inventory

-First, build your case.
-Before you even contact your sales rep about an RA, you need to justify the need for one.
-Be prepared to show how similar items have sold and these did not and why.
-Second, contact your sales rep for the products.
-This may be a rep from the vendor directly or a wholesaler who sells the product for them.
-Your chances of getting an RA will go up dramatically if you are dealing directly with the vendor.
+Next, contact your sales rep for the products.
+This may be a rep from the vendor or a wholesaler who sells the product for them.
+Your chances of getting an RA will likely be better the more directly you can deal with the vendor.

-When you contact the rep, make sure you are aligned on the "terms."
+When you contact the rep, make sure you are clear about the "terms."
 For example, who is paying for the freight?
 Are you getting full cost as a credit or partial?
 Will they ship the new goods before they receive the old ones?
-If they want to get the old before the new, see if they will give you extended dating on the need purchase order.
+Extended dating could help if they don't want to ship new goods before receiving the old ones.

 - Return authorization is the process a retail business initiates when it wants to return a product.